-Start at a job board that focuses on remote workers with specific skill sets like Freeeup.
+Start on a platform that focuses on remote workers with specific skill sets like Freeeup.
 This will save you a lot of time because you are accessing a pool of vetted and skilled VAs.
 All you have to do is submit a description of the tasks you’d like done.

-Do not take your job description lightly.
+Do not take the description lightly.
 The more time you invest in crafting it, the better the candidates you will attract.
 It will also ultimately save you more time from not having to sift through unfitting responses.

-Here is a quick checklist of what to focus on in your job post:
+Here is a quick checklist of what to focus on in your worker request or task detail post:

 - Concise, engaging, and to-the-point text.